 What Plants Need

 Like us, all plants need sunlight, moisture, suitable temperature, nutrition and fresh air flow for healthy growth and optimal development.
-Also like us, every variety of plant will need different levels of each depending on the natural habitats in which they have evolved.
+Also like us, every variety of plant will need different levels of each depending on the natural habitats they have come from.
 Lucky for us, plants bought in a greenhouse or garden centre, typically come with a plant tag that can tell us everything we need to know to take care of a new plant.

 Sunlight is a key energy source for all plants.
 A plant’s leaves act as “solar panels”, capturing light to help the plant grow.
 That is why you’ll notice that plants for full sun tend to have small or narrow leaves and may have “sunscreens” such as dark pigments or silver-gray felting (think Dusty Miller) whereas shade loving plants often have broad or large leaves (think Heuchera or Hosta) allowing them to absorb as much light as possible.
 You may also notice your plant’s leaves changing position depending on their relative orientation to the sun.